How do you set the right rental price for your property?

 This point doesn’t need too much explaining.
 It’s best practice to make sure your tenants feel secure, rather than fearing they will be robbed – or worse.
 Everyone wants to live in a safe neighbourhood.
 Cautious renters will check the crime statistics in the area, so you should too.
 You may consider adding additional security features such as a security alarm or ample outside lighting to make your next tenant feel safer.

-Hopefully this post helps you determine how to set the price for your rental property.
-Remember to re-evaluate your price at every lease expiration to make sure you are keeping up with current market trends.
+Remember to re-evaluate your price at every lease expiration to keep up with current market trends.

 Visit www.rent.com.au/landlords for information on all Landlord products and services, or click here to get started and list your property on Rent.com.au.